DDBC23/RPSLS-Game/README.md

 - __Scores and Lives__

   - This section displays the user's current score count and their 'remaining lives' by changing the visuals after each loss.
 Once the player has lost a 3rd time, the game is over.
+If no lives mode is active, this will change to show no high scores are not enabled.

   - This provides the user a sense of achievement with the score counter and adds difficulty by means of limited attempts before the game ends.